Utopia Art Sydney has represented John R Walker for 30 years and is always happy to handle any enquiry about the artist and his work.

 Back in our neck to the woods, the area to the south – Reidsdale, Tudor Valley Rd and through to Majors Creek – is still on high alert but a combination of hard work and the luck of a favourable wind shift, makes me hope that they may have contained it and may hold this to get it largely blacked out.
 That our region has so far got through this reasonably OK is a testament to the self-organising, community orientated and individualist spirit of the bush.
 However, away from here, fires still pose severe risks.
 Without significant, sustained rain it seems inevitable that the northern edge of the Currowan fire will burn through to Kangaroo Valley, a distance of almost 200 kms north from where it started.
 As to the far South Coast, there are still large areas of forest that have not burnt, whose eastern edges are very close to small villages and holiday houses.

-The weather forecast for Friday 3 and Saturday 4 January is for very high temps with strong NW winds and Extreme fire danger.
-I will continue to update this.
+The weather forecast for Friday 3 and Saturday 4 January 2020 is for very high temps with strong NW winds and extreme fire danger.

 John R Walker & Euan MacLeod